-The Rate Study also analyzed an alternative that reflects a constant level increase in each of the ten years, Alternative B. The main difference between the alternatives is that more capital improvement costs can be funded in years 1-4 with Alternative A. In addition, while the Alternative A rates are higher than the Alternative B rates in years 1-5, the Alternative A rates increase at a slower rate after year 2, and as a result, Alternative A has lower rates toward the end of the 10 years.
+The Rate Study also analyzed an alternative (Alternative B) that reflected a constant level increase in each of the ten years.
+There are two primary differences between the alternatives.
+First, Alternative A can fund more high-priority capital needs in years 1-4.
+Second, while Alternative A rates are higher than Alternative B rates in years 1-5, the Alternative A rates increase at a slower rate after year 2; as a result, Alternative A has lower rates toward the end of the 10 years.